HumAIne-JSI/HumAL/docs/ARCHITECTURE.md

 ## System Overview

 HumAL is a full-stack human-in-the-loop active learning platform designed for IT ticket classification, automated resolution generation, and interactive model training.
-The system combines traditional machine learning with modern LLM capabilities and explainable AI.
+The system combines traditional machine learning with LLM capabilities and XAI.

 **Technology Stack:**
 - **Backend**: FastAPI (Python 3.8+)